domenicosolazzo/practice-stoicism/Negative_Visualization.md

 # Negative Visualization

 - We are periodically contemplating bad things that can happen to us.
-  - We want to prevent them from happening to us.
+* We want to prevent them from happening to us.
   - Some will happen anyway.
-- According Seneca, thinking about these things should lessen their impact when they happen to us.
+* According Seneca, thinking about these things should lessen their impact when they happen to us.
+  - If we assume that will always be able to enjoy the things we value, we will be subject to distress when the things we value are taken away from us
+* We are insatiable; after we get what we want, we rroutinely lose interest in the object of our desire.
+We do not feel satisfied and we search for grander desires.
+  - This is called **hedonic adaptation**